 There is discussion of what’s the best method to test batteries and represent the result in the comment.
 Please note that I did the test just to find the best 18650 batteries FOR MY OWN USE, I am only sharing my experience as I thought some of you might find it useful.
 Please do you own research and testing, and take my words as a grain of salt.

-I have selected these batteries because of their popularity.
-I will surely test more batteries in the future, please let me know what you want to see tested in the comment.
+I have selected these batteries because of their high capacity and good reviews.
+I will surely test some other batteries in the future, please let me know what you want to see tested in the comment.

 |Panasonic NCR18650B 3400mAh||Amazon||$7||45.8g|